New appliance repair business looking for a new home

 Billie’s Grilled Cheese is a hit

-Derek Dauel always had a plan to start his own business someday.
-The York native and 2010 York High grad has done just that the past five months after starting his Billie’s Grilled Cheese food wagon in April of this year.
+Derek Dauel always had a plan to start his own business some day.
+This York native and 2010 York High grad has done just that the past five months after starting his Billie’s Grilled Cheese food wagon in April of this year.
 The Billie’s name came from his good friend who just happens to be his dog.

 Billie’s features five different types of bread, seven different kinds of cheese along with different meats and vegetables.
 There are six pre-made sandwiches and customers can also order made-to-order sandwiches.